Second International Congress of the History of Science

+Sessions

-The Sciences as an Integral Part of General Historical Study
+The Sciences as an integral Part of General Historical Study

 This session was chaired by Gino Loria (University of Genoa).
 George Clark (University of Oxford) initiated the session pleading that science has a truer sense of history than any other sphere of human activity.
 William Cecil Dampier then presented a hierarchical approach to the history of science. which he said should proceed from primitive emotions through law, economics, to science.
 This was followed by Thomas Greenwood (London University) who stressed the importance of understanding the history of mathematics in order to better grasp the history of philosophy.
 Archibald Hill (London University) then argued for more attention to the history of science in children's books.

 This led to a response from the Soviet delegation: Boris Zavadovsky argued that the history of science should be conceived as the history of the process of development of mankind, showing the laws to which this history conformed, as a social whole particularly in relationship to class structure.
 Ernst Kolman discussed a letter which Charles Darwin sent to Karl Marx which touched on the former's avoidance of the topic of religion.
 Modest Rubinstein added that science had progressed through economic and social of which the "great men" were merely the expression.